 I saw a great visual of this during my years in the maritime industry working on and around ocean going cargo ships.

-Ships are held to the dock with mooring lines, wich are basically just big ropes, usually made out of some synthetic material such as nylon, polyester or polypropylene.
+Ships are held to the dock with mooring lines, which are basically just big ropes, usually made out of some synthetic material such as nylon, polyester or polypropylene.
 Typically the biggest of these mooring lines are only about 4″ in diameter.
 And it’s not unusual for a ship to only have 6 or 8 lines total holding it to the dock.

 So you have just a few relatively small ropes holding tens of thousands of tons of steel in place.
 Our faith is like those mooring lines.
 It holds us tight to what we believe.

 The thing is, even though these lines are relatively small compared to the ship, they are still pretty big to move around.
-I mean you can’t just throw a 4″ diamater rope over to the dock as your ship is approaching.
+I mean you can’t just throw a 4″ diameter rope over to the dock as your ship is approaching.

 A messenger line is a much smaller rope, about like a heavy clothes line, which is tied to the mooring line and then thrown across the gap as a ship is tying up.
 The messenger line normally has a special large knot in the end of it called a monkey’s fist, to make it easier to throw further.